puzzlelang/runner/README.md

-# LX
+# PUZZLE Runner

-LX is an interactive browser-based runtime for luke scipts.
+An interactive runtime for PUZZLE programs

+* Write PUZZLE scripts
+* Run programs
+* In the browser, on the web